New Zealand dismiss India for 462, need 107 for memorable win

-BENGALURU :India were in danger of suffering their first home test loss to New Zealand since 1988, despite Sarfaraz Khan's 150 and Rishabh Pant's 99, when the tourists bowled them out for 462 on the fourth day of their rain-interrupted series opener on Saturday.
+BENGALURU :India were in danger of suffering their first home test loss to New Zealand since 1988, despite Sarfaraz Khan's 150 and Rishabh Pant's 99, when the tourists dismissed them for 462 on day four of their rain-interrupted series opener on Saturday.

-Needing 107 to wrap up a memorable victory and humble India again after dismissing them for 46 and making 402 in reply, the Black Caps had yet to score when rain forced play to be called off after Tom Latham and Devon Conway had faced four balls.
+Needing 107 to wrap up a memorable win and humble India again after skittling them for 46 and making 402 in reply, the Black Caps had yet to score when rain forced play to be called off after Tom Latham and Devon Conway had faced four balls.

-Pace bowlers Matt Henry (3-102) and William O'Rourke (3-92) had been carted all over the M Chinnaswamy Stadium by Sarfaraz and Pant earlier in the day, but they scythed through India's tail as the gloom descended on home fans.
+Pace bowlers Matt Henry (3-102) and William O'Rourke (3-92) had been carted all over the M Chinnaswamy Stadium by Sarfaraz and Pant earlier in the day, but they scythed through India's tail with the new ball as the gloom descended on home fans.

+O'Rourke warned against complacency, however, with more rain expected on Sunday to make life difficult for the batsmen.

 Resuming on 231-3, India made light of overcast conditions as Sarfaraz rose to the challenge, taking on New Zealand's fast bowlers with his innovative brand of batting for a blistering 150, while Pant was dismissed shortly before tea.